Dalbeattie Star F.C.

-The club had previously played in the South of Scotland Football League.
+The club had previously played in the Lowland League.
 Home matches are played at Islecroft Stadium in Dalbeattie, and as an SFA member they also play in the Scottish Cup.

 History

 The club was founded in 1905 but folded in 1948.
 It was re-formed in 1976, playing in the South of Scotland League.

 In 2001 Dalbeattie joined the East of Scotland League, playing in the league for eight seasons and finishing as runners-up in 2008–09, before returning to the South of Scotland League.

-They reached the third round of the 2008–09 Scottish Cup, before losing to Highland League side Forres Mechanics 2−4 after extra time, following a very creditable 2–2 draw at Mosset Park.
+They reached the third round of the 2008–09 Scottish Cup, before losing to Highland League side Forres Mechanics 2–4 after extra time, following a very creditable 2–2 draw at Mosset Park.